 The powerful billboard lobby – here in Utah and across America – has effectively gutted the original intent of the 1965 law.
 Throughout Utah, billboard companies continue to adapt and build newer, brighter and taller signs.
 They’re cutting trees to improve the visibility of their signs; demanding huge condemnation payouts; reducing property values; blocking our amazing vistas; polluting our night skies with unnatural light; and impacting our safety on the road.

 Billboard companies are the among the top contributors to local and state political campaigns.
 In 2015, one company opened a political action committee and started making huge independent expenditures in the Salt Lake City mayoral race.
 This PAC ("Utahns for Independent Government") positions industry to continue influencing Utah elections, with no limits on what they can spend!

-Scenic Utah seeks to restore the original intent of the Highway Beautification Act by working to ban new digital billboards, and tightly regulate existing digital and brightly illuminated billboards; and fighting for governments' right to regulate and ban billboards on both safety and aesthetic grounds.
+Scenic Utah seeks to restore the original intent of the Highway Beautification Act by working to ban new billboards, and tightly regulate existing outdoor advertising; and by fighting for governments' right to regulate and ban billboards.

-We are available to advise and advocate on behalf of communities and individual property owners who oppose the proliferation of outdoor advertising that reduces their property values and blights their communities and viewsheds.
+We advise and advocate on behalf of communities and individual property owners who oppose the proliferation of outdoor advertising that reduces their property values and blights their communities and viewsheds.

 A January 2019 poll conducted by the American Institute of Applied Politics included several questions about Utahns attitudes toward billboards.
 The ‘split-sampling’ poll of 750 likely voters statewide found, not surprisingly, that Utahns overwhelming oppose billboards.
 For example: